 A diagnosis of infertility means you haven’t been able to get pregnant after a year of trying.
-Or, if you’re a woman over 35, it means you haven’t been able to get pregnant after six months.
-Women who are able to conceive but not carry a pregnancy to term may also be diagnosed with infertility.
+If you’re a woman over 35, it means you haven’t been able to get pregnant after 6 months of trying.

 - older age

 - smoking cigarettes